Skip to main content

 Reviewed by Gaël Thirion on

-A hiring manager does not need big claims here.
-These examples help you translate order picking, packing accuracy, pace, and safety habits into a letter that sounds grounded and job-aware.
+Hiring managers do not need grand claims.
+These examples show how to translate order picking, packing accuracy, work pace, and safety habits into a cover letter that feels practical and grounded in real warehouse work.

 Example of a picker and packer cover letter for a warehouse operative position